tpluscode/tpluscode.github.io/source/_posts/2016-04-08-nancy-registration-gotchas.markdown

 ### DryIoc fails to inject per-request component into `IRequestStartup`

+**UPDATE**: DryIoc works fine in version 2.4.
+See [this issue](https://github.com/lcssk8board/Nancy.Bootstrappers.DryIoc/issues/2)

-Nancy comes with a handy pair of interfaces `IApplicationStartup` and `IRequestStartup` which when the application boots up and at each request respectively.
-Think an alternative to `Global.asax` or WebActivator on steroids.
+~~Nancy comes with a handy pair of interfaces `IApplicationStartup` and `IRequestStartup` which when the application boots up and at each request respectively.
+Think an alternative to `Global.asax` or WebActivator on steroids.~~

-DryIoc currently fails to inject a per-request component into a request startup.
+~~DryIoc currently fails to inject a per-request component into a request startup.~~

 {% codeblock lang:c# %}
 public class RequestStartupRegistrations : Registrations